harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 1. Local Virtual Machine (VM) through VirtualBox
 2. Amazon Web Services (AWS) EC2 Instance

-If you're using an ARM-based (M-chip) macOs machine, we strongly recommend using the latter.
+If you're using an ARM-based (M-chip) macOS machine, we strongly recommend using the latter.

 VM Setup
 ========